-According to EICV3, 74% of households in Musanze district use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
-Figure 4.1 shows that 60% of households in Musanze district use a public standpipe or water piped into dwelling/yard.
-However, 26% of household still use an unimproved drinking water.
+According to EICV3, 72.6% of households in Nyamasheke district use an improved drinking water source; this is below the national average (74.2%) as well as the Western Province average (75.1%).
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, according to the definition used by the World Health Organisation (WHO).

+Figure 4.1 shows that 40% of households in Nyamasheke use a protected spring, and 29% use public standpipe or water piped into dwelling/yard.
+However, 27.5% of households still use an unimproved drinking water source.